sergueik/springboot_study/basic-sftp/README.md

 Java samples to download and upload files to SFTP server hosted in Docker [pacnpal/simple-sftp-server](https://hub.docker.com/r/pacnpal/simple-sftp-server)

+> NOTE: The class implements __JDBC__-style resource addressing
+  * object-storage semantics
+  * URI-driven transport abstraction

+rathet that the old stateful FTP session model.

+And that aligns very naturally with how __Commons VFS__ wants to be used

-Confirmed Upload /Download file from SFTP using key-based authentication
+Confirmed Upload /Download file from __SFTP__ server using key-based authentication

 ### Usage